 Arrive at Entebbe International Airport and transfer to our accommodation.
-After checking into our accommodation we will then visit he nearby botanical gardens and Lake Victoria where we are sure to find our first Guezera Colobos and a chance of Spotted-necked Otter on the lake.
+After checking into our accommodation we will then visit the nearby botanical gardens and Lake Victoria where we are sure to find our first Guezera Colobus and a chance of Spotted-necked Otter on the lake.
 Overnight Lodge near Lake Victoria

-After breakfast we will travel to Kibale Forest, a journey of around 300Km to the west.
-The journey time is approximately six hours and we will make a couple of stops en route for any wildlife before arriving at our accommodation by mid afternoon.
-We will visit the Kibale Forest area during the early evening before starting our first spotlighting session until the early hours.
-Overnight Kibale Homestay
+By late morning we will travel to Kibale Forest, a journey of around 300Km to the west.
+The journey time is approximately six hours and we will travel directly in order to arrive at our accommodation by early evening ready for our first spotlighting session.
+Overnight Guereza Canopy Lodge

-We will spend the next two evenings and early hours of the morning spotlighting quiet roads and forest tracks for African Golden Cat.
-More common mammals that we expect to see during the night include, African Civet, Rusty Spotted Genet, Thomas’s Dwarf and Demidoff’s Dwarf Galagos and maybe African Forest Elephant.
-We will rest during the mornings and head out again in the afternoon to look for diurnal species.
+We will become mostly nocturnal for the next 6 nights spotlighting quiet roads and forest tracks for African Golden Cat.
+More common mammals that we expect to see during the night include, African Civet, Rusty Spotted Genet, Thomas’s Dwarf and Demidoff’s Dwarf Galagos, East African Potto and maybe African Forest Elephant.
+We will rest during the mornings and head out again in the late afternoon to look for diurnal species.
 Our lodge is in a wonderful location where there are some fabulous birds to be seen in the garden and Serval and African Forest Elephant are also recorded every now and then!

 Although not the best time of year, Green-Breasted Pitta is possible in Kibale and it is by far the best place in Africa to find this Pitta.
-If any birds are present and people are interested to try, we will also offer this as an option.
-Overnight Kibale Home Stay
+If any birds are present and people are interested to try, we may also be able to offer this as an option.
+Overnight Guereza Canopy Lodge

 We will do some final pre-breakfast birding around lodge before departing for Entebbe airport where the tour concludes.